seek-oss/skuba/CONTRIBUTING.md

 - Minor release `0.X.0`: new, backwards-compatible functionality
 - Major release `X.0.0`: backwards-incompatible modification

+We humour several transgressions to this versioning scheme in practice:

+1. Breaking changes to `skuba lint` should be downgraded to minor.

+   It's not feasible for us to semantically version based on whether `skuba lint` will pass or fail, especially given that lint rules can change between minor and patch versions of transitive ESLint dependencies.
+   The general thought here is that changes that can affect the runtime behaviour of your project should be major, while changes to build-time validation of a project should not be major.

+   We also support [autofixes](https://github.com/seek-oss/skuba/blob/master/docs/deep-dives/github.md#github-autofixes) to ease adoption of lint rule changes.

+1. Breaking changes in TypeScript upgrades should be downgraded to minor.

+   TypeScript does not follow semantic versioning, and its point releases generally come with breaking changes.
+   These are typically edge cases that would not affect a typical SEEK project.

+   In the event that a new compiler rule presents significant challenges to existing SEEK projects, we may turn off the rule by default to revert its impact, or publish a major with detailed guidance on how to comply with or disable the rule.

+1. Changes to built-in templates should be downgraded to patch.

+   Release notes and package versioning are most pertinent to existing projects.
+   Once you've run `skuba init`, updates to built-in templates are largely inconsequential to your project, and mostly serve as a footnote to communicate best current practices.

 Prefix your changeset title with a `scope:`.
 This makes it easy to eyeball which part of **skuba** a change relates to.